 Smart contracts are expected to be widely adopted; hence they should be cautious towards:

 Programming Languages – programming language for a smart contract programming is usually ledger dependent but if possible, widely available and widely adopted programming languages should be used.
 For example, in Hyperledger Fabric, developers have choice between several languages (e.g., Golang, JavaScript), in such cases, widely available programming language should be adopted.
-This will be advantageous to the PDL participants consortium members in the future as well, for example, it will be easier to recruit developers.
+This will be advantageous to the PDL consortium members in the future as well, for example, it will be easier to recruit developers.

 Language Libraries – programming languages often have external libraries, used for different functions such as hashing or digital signing.
 These external, third-party libraries may include functions which can cause danger to a smart contract security.
-It is recommended that evelopers use auditable libraries for smart contract programming for the purpose of verifiable smart contracts’ program/code.
+It is recommended that developers use auditable libraries for smart contract programming for the purpose of verifiable smart contracts’ program/code.
 Such libraries shall be testable through governance approved testing techniques (e.g., Certification Laboratory using an approved test suite).

 NOTE: If a developer doesn’t do as recommended, would fail the subsequent audit.